Developmental Disabilities Supervisor

 Marcia Buckley, JD

-Marcia graduated from Lewis and Clark Law School in 1991 and now works as an attorney.
+Marcia graduated from Lewis and Clark Law School in 1991 and now works as Lincoln County Circuit Court Judge.
 Currently, she serves on the Oregon State Bar Disciplinary Board, as vice president for the Lincoln County Foundation Board, and is a member of Rotary International Newport Club.
 Marcia served as president of the Rotary board from 2018-2019.
 Marcia brings a wealth of experience, including legal/law issues, policy development, business and financial, public relations, strategic planning, and community service.